ppant/pradeeppant.com/README.md

 Source code of home page.

-You can check my programming blog at http://pradeeppant.com
+Please visit my programming blog at http://pradeeppant.com

+You can contact me at pantpradeep@gmail.com